-The meeting point of differential privacy, accountability, interpretability, the tank detection story, clever horses in machine learning especially and the pertinent modern connection to working out if models are treating humans fairly, if fairness was not a criterion in training the models.
+The meeting point of differential privacy, accountability, interpretability, the tank detection story, clever horses in machine learning.
+Closely related: are the models what you would call fair?

 Much work here; I understand little of it at the moment, but I keep needing to refer to papers here.